fayizferosh/yosys-tcl-ui-report/README.md

 #### World of Procs (TCL Procedure)

-Procs can be used to create user defined commands as shown below.
+Procs can be used to create user-defined commands, as shown below.
 I have successfully written the code for all the procs.
-The basic codes of the all the procs and screenshots of terminal with several "puts" printing out the variables and user debug information for 'set_multi_cpu_usage' and 'read_sdc' proc are shown below.
+The basic codes of all the procs and screenshots of the terminal with several "puts" printing out the variables and user debug information for the 'set_multi_cpu_usage' and the 'read_sdc' procs are shown below.

 ##### reopenStdout.proc

-This proc redirects the 'stdout' screen log to argument file.
+This proc redirects the 'stdout' screen log to the file in the proc's argument.

 *Code*